Loading...

 Portion Control

-Reduce the serving size of banana pudding to minimize the overall carbohydrate intake.
+Reduce the serving size of the banana pudding to minimize the impact on your blood sugar levels.

 healthspan-mbl